 Now for the biggest concern at hand: can you lose your hearing even if you’re still in your 20s?
 As we mentioned earlier, a recent study says so.

 Medical experts note that too much noise coming from daily mundane tasks massively contributes to young people facing this predicament.
 Getting stuck in traffic with cars blowing horns or mowing the lawn can damage your hearing.
+If your lawn mower is too loud read how to make a lawn mower quiet.

 The same thing goes if you operate woodworking saws and other loud machinery.